yum-food/YOTS/README.md

 4. Removing toggles or sliders.
 It's easy to accidentally orphan an animator layer, or a parameter somewhere.

-These are all vastly easier to perform through a textual configuration system than through VRChat's native GUI approach.
+These are all vastly easier to perform through YOTS.

 ## Design derivation